mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   world-soul, that acted regularly and teleologically.
 Those like Descartes who rejected teleology were mere ‘mechanic theists’ and were little better than the materialist Hobbes.

+## John Locke (1632-1704)

+* Locke's greatest philosophical work is the *Essay concerning human understanding*.
+The *Essay* consists of four books.
+The first and shortest, entitled ‘Of innate notions’, argues that there are no innate principle in our minds, whether speculative or practical.
+All our ideas are derived, either directly or by combination or reflection, from experience.
+Even in the case of *a priori* disciplines such as geometry, the ideas that we employ are not innate.
+‘Idea’ is the catch-all term that Locke employs to characterize our mental skills and the concepts of our minds.
+Locke classified ideas in various ways: there are simple ideas and complex ideas; there are clear and distinct and obscure and confused ideas; there are ideas of sensations and idea of reflection.
+In dealing with simple ideas, Locke divides the qualities to be found in bodies into two categories, primary qualities such as solidity, motion, and figure, which are in bodies ‘whether we perceive them or no’, and secondary qualities such as colors, which ‘are nothing in the objects themselves, but powers to produce various sensations in us by their primary qualities’.
+Among the ideas of reflection the first and most important is the idea of perception, for this is the first exercise of the mind upon ideas.
+Perception is a purely passive experience, and everyone knows what it is by looking within himself.
+The passive experiences of perception are the bedrock on which Locke builds his philosophy.
+* The second book of the *Essay* present an empiricist philosophy of mind and will, but it contains much else: reflections on time, space, and number, for instance, and a catalogue of human passions.
+It deals with casual and other relations, and it contains an elaborate and highly influential discussion of the nature of personal identity.
+* Although Locke believes that we can recognize simple ideas within ourselves unaided, and that if we cannot recognize them no words will help us to do so, he does in practice identify the ideas that he is talking about by means of the words that express them.
+He admits that ‘our abstract ideas, and general words, have so constant a relation one to another, that it is impossible to speak clearly and distinctly of our Knowledge, which all consists in propositions, without considering, first, the nature, use and signification of language.’
+* To that topic, then, he devotes his third book.
+The most famous sections of this book are the discussions of abstract ideas and the theory of substance.
+The mind, Locke says, observing likeness among natural objects, sorts them under abstract general ideas, to which it attaches general names.
+These general ideas have, he tells us, remarkable properties: the general idea of a triangle, for instance ‘must be neither oblique nor rectangle, neither equilateral, equicrural nor scalenon, but all and none of these at once’.
+(MK: not sure I understand this.)
+Substances in the world possess various qualities and powers which we make use of when we define things of different kinds; but the definitions we give them do not reveal their real essences, but only a ‘nominal essence’.
+Of substance in general the only idea we have is of ‘something we know not what’ is which properties inhere.
+* Epistemological considerations are ubiquitous throughout the *Essay*, but it is the fourth book that is officially devoted to the topic of knowledge.
+Because the real essences of things are unknown to us, we cannot have true science about items in the natural world, but only probable belief.
+We can have genuine knowledge of our own existence and of the existence of God; and provided we keep within the bounds of actual sensation, we can have knowledge of the existence of other things.
+The love of truth should prevent us from entertaining any propositions with greater assurance than the evidence we have for it: ‘Whoever goes beyond this measure of assent, it is plain, receives not truth in the love of it, loves not truth for truth's sake, but for some other by end.’